aws-samples/serverless-eda-insurance-claims-processing/README.md

 If COLOR_DETECT_API returns green color and DAMAGE_DETECT_API returns any kind of damage, you can upload the damaged green car image to complete the FNOL process.

+## Observability

+There's an Event Bridge rule - `allEventLogsRule` which invokes its targets for all of the key events sent to Event Bus.
+The rule has two targets - (1) A CloudWatch log group to capture all events in CloudWatch, and (2) A Lambda Function `CreateMetricsFunction` which creates a cloudwatch meteric to indicate occurance of the individual events.

+These metrics are are used to create a CloudWatch dashboard to present key performance indicators and metrics for Lambda function, API Gateway APIs, event rules, and state machines.

+In AWS Console, navigate to CloudWatch > Dashboards > Claims-Processing-Dashboard to review this dashboard.

 ## Cleanup
 In order to cleanup the infrastructure follow below sections: